A Tech Review of their Affordable Stepping Stone

-I bought the STM32-NUCLEO development board with thoughts of building my own sensor kit.
-We were using them in the Graduate Certificate IoT program at NSCC in Halifax.
-The STM32-NUCLEO development board is one of the most practical and affordable options for embedded computing — and it's surprisingly well-suited for agriculture and Internet of Things.
+The STM32-NUCLEO development board is a practical, affordable option for embedded computing — and it's surprisingly well-suited for agriculture and Internet of Things.

 Unboxing the F446RE